Growing Sugar Snap Peas: 3 Practical & Efficient Methods

 Experienced gardeners will tell you that growing a crop of sugar snap peas is an excellent way to start your own edible garden.
 Home-grown sugar snaps are much sweeter, more succulent, and far tastier than anything you can grab from a grocery shelf.

-You can choose from climbing or bush sugar snap pea varieties.
+You can choose from climbing or bush sugar snap peas varieties.
 Bush peas can grow to three feet tall.
 You’ll need to provide the plants with something to climb on or they’ll sprawl across the ground.

 Climbing varieties can reach six to eight feet tall.
 These varieties require trellises.
 The pea tendrils will wrap around supports that are about ¼ inch in diameter.
 To help the plants climb, you will need to add twine, string, a wire mesh, or netting to the trellis.